-Amendments to IAS 7 Statement of Cash flows The amendments require an entity to provide disclosures that enable users of financial statements to evaluate changes in liabilities arising from financing activities.
-The directors of the Company do not anticipate the application of these amendments has not had a material impact on the Company's financial statements.
+Amendments to IAS 7 Statement of Cash Flows The amendments require an entity to provide disclosures that enable users of financial statements to evaluate changes in liabilities arising from financing activities.
+The directors of the Company do not anticipate the application of these amendments has had no material impact on the Company's financial statements.